- Small Research and Conference Grants

 FSI will consider rolling submissions for small grant funding as needed throughout the calendar year, provided the student offers a detailed explanation as to why the submission is being submitted off-cycle.
 To apply, please send the required application documents to Katie Kuruc (email@example.com)

 - All research must have an international focus, but all students are encouraged to apply.

-- Students must be working under the mentorship of a FSI senior fellow or center fellow.
+- Students must be working under the mentorship of an FSI senior fellow or center fellow.

 - For graduate student applicants, strong preference is given to dissertation research of Ph.D. candidates.

-- Undergraduate applicants must be in the either the Center on Democracy, Development, and Rule of Law (CDDRL), or the Center for International Security And Cooperation (CISAC) honors programs.
+- Undergraduate applicants must be in honors programs with either the Center on Democracy, Development, and Rule of Law (CDDRL) or the Center for International Security And Cooperation (CISAC).

 - When additional funds are needed, students must demonstrate the availability of matching funding from other sources, such as departmental funding, faculty research accounts, personal funding, etc.